On the Sensitivity of k-Uniform Hypergraph Properties: Preliminaries

 \subsection{Previous Results}

-The largest known gap between sensitivity and block sensitivity is quadratic, demonstrated by Rubinstein's function [4]. \begin{exmp} ({\it Rubinstein's function}) Let $n = k^2$ for some even $k$.
+The largest known gap between sensitivity and block sensitivity is quadratic.
+A classic example of a function demonstrating quadratic separation is Rubinstein's function \cite{R}. \begin{exmp} ({\it Rubinstein's function}) Let $n = k^2$ for some even $k$.
 We partition the $n$ variables into $k$ consecutive blocks of $k$ variables.
 We denote the blocks by $B_1,...,B_k$.
 Let $f(x) = 1$ if and only if there exists a block $B_i$ such that exactly two consecutive bits $x_{(i-1)k+j}, x_{(i-1)k+(j+1)} \in B_i$ take on the value 1 and all the other bits in $B_i$ are 0.
 The sensitivity of $f$ is $2k$ and the block sensitivity is $k^2/2$. \end{exmp}

 Chakraborty modified Rubinstein's function and constructed a cyclically invariant Boolean function with a quadratic gap between sensitivity and block sensitivity. \begin{defn} Let $x = x_1x_2...x_n$ where each $x_i \in \{0,1\}$.
 Then for $0 < l < n$, the binary string $x_{l+1}x_{l+2}...x_nx_1...x_l$ is a \textbf{cyclic shift} of $x$. \end{defn}